Sequence: Analysis

 which is to say, infinite sequences of elements indexed by natural numbers.

 A sequence may start with an index different from 1 or 0.
-For example, the sequence defined by x_{n} = 1/log(n) would be defined only for n ≥ 2.
+For example, the sequence defined by x_{n} = 1/log(n), where log is the natural logarithm, would be defined only for n ≥ 2.
 When talking about such infinite sequences, it is usually sufficient (and does not change much for most considerations) to assume that the members of the sequence are defined at least for all indices large enough, that is, greater than some given N.

 The most elementary type of sequences are numerical ones, that is, sequences of real or complex numbers.
 This type can be generalized to sequences of elements of some vector space.
 In analysis, the vector spaces considered are often function spaces.
 Even more generally, one can study sequences with elements in some topological space.

 Sequence spaces

 A sequence space is a vector space whose elements are infinite sequences of real or complex numbers.
 Equivalently, it is a function space whose elements are functions from the natural numbers to the field K, where K is either the field of real numbers or the field of complex numbers.
 The set of all such functions is naturally identified with the set of all possible infinite sequences with elements in K, and can be turned into a vector space under the operations of pointwise addition of functions and pointwise scalar multiplication.
 All sequence spaces are linear subspaces of this space.
 Sequence spaces are typically equipped with a norm, or at least the structure of a topological vector space.

 The most important sequences spaces in analysis are the ℓ^{p} spaces, consisting of the p-power summable sequences, with the p-norm.
 These are special cases of L^{p} spaces for the counting measure on the set of natural numbers.
 Other important classes of sequences like convergent sequences or null sequences form sequence spaces, respectively denoted c and c_{0}, with the sup norm.
 Any sequence space can also be equipped with the topology of pointwise convergence, under which it becomes a special kind of Fréchet space called an FK-space.